 Rugby style tackling has long been identified as a smarter way to tackle due to head position and shoulder tackling.
-With the Shadowman tackling dummy, the system rewards you to tackle it correctly and you get to practice that over & over on Shadowman!
+The Shadowman tackling system was designed & engineered by a rugby player to reward correct form tackling.

 We call this ShadowTackling - a rugby style tackling approach on Shadowman

 ShadowTackling began back in 2010 in Ireland with CEO & Founder , JP Hartigan.

 Click here to learn more about beginning of Shadowman.